 During the docking, astronaut Andy Thomas traded places with David Wolf.
-The shuttle and Mir crews are currently working on transferring thousands of pounds of hardware, science equipment and water from the Endeavour to Mir.
-As of this morning (today being the third full day of being docked with Mir), 60% of the transfers had been completed.
+Right now, the crews are working on bringing hardware, science equipment and water from the Endeavour onto Mir.
+As of this morning, 60% of the transfer work was done.

 Here's a bit of trivia for you - while the two spacecraft are docked, they have a combined weight of more than half a million pounds!

-Endeavour and Mir will remain docked until around 11 a.m.
+Endeavour and Mir will be docked until around 11 a.m.
 CST Thursday.

 You might also be interested in:

 Astronaut David Wolf started spacewalk training in 1991.
-His training paid off yesterday when he and Mir Commander Solovyev completed a four hour EVA outside the Russian space station.
-The men were suited...more
+His training paid off yesterday when he and Mir Commander Solovyev completed a four hour spacewalk outside of space station Mir.
+The two men used...more

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more

 The Space Shuttle Discovery lifted off from Kennedy Space Center on October 29th at 2:19 p.m.
 EST. The weather was great as Discovery took 8 1/2 minutes to reach orbit.
 This was the United States' 123rd...more

 A moon was discovered orbiting the asteroid, Eugenia.
 This is only the second time in history that a satellite has been seen circling an asteroid.
 A special mirror allowed scientists to find the moon...more